gammasim/simtools/docs/source/pull_requests.md

 - discuss the code, not the coder (it is "the code is doing..", not "you are doing..").
 Often logic has been introduced earlier and there is no use of pointing fingers.
 - pull the code locally and execute the new code
 - limit the review to the changes in the pull request.
 Open an issue or a follow-up pull request for anything else.
-- clearly indicate if you have no time for a review (this is ok if it is known)
+- clearly indicate if you have no time for a review (this is OK if it is known)
 - fix small typos directly